AdityaSai2004/attendance/README.md

 1. Push this project to GitHub.
 2. Create a new app in Streamlit Community Cloud.
 3. Set `app.py` as the entry point.
-4. Ensure `requirements.txt`, `runtime.txt`, `sample_students.csv`, and the `photos/` folder are included in the repository.
+4. Ensure `requirements.txt`, `packages.txt`, `runtime.txt`, `sample_students.csv`, and the `photos/` folder are included in the repository.
 5. Reboot the app after deployment if dependency installation changes.

 ### Streamlit Cloud note

 `face_recognition` depends on `dlib`, which is sensitive to Python version and system build support.
-This repo includes `runtime.txt` to pin Streamlit Community Cloud to Python 3.11, which is the safest target for this project.
+This repo includes `runtime.txt` to pin Streamlit Community Cloud to Python 3.11, and `packages.txt` to install Linux build dependencies that Community Cloud can install with `apt-get`.

 ## CSV Format